jhvanderschee/jekyllcodex/_without-plugin/form-builder.md

 ### Introduction

 Forms are really important in websites.
-They come in all shapes and sizes.
-They range from a simple [contact form](/contact){: .gray} to forms that handle webshop orders or event sign-ups.
+They come in all shapes and sizes and range from simple [contact forms](/contact){: .gray} to forms that handle complete webshop orders or event sign-ups.
 WordPress has the extremely popular 'Contact Form 7' and 'Gravity Forms' plugins, but Jekyll does not have such a plugin (yet).
 To fill this void I created a basic form builder for Jekyll.

 ### How it works